atlasapi/atlas-client/README.md

         <version>0.0.1-SNAPSHOT</version>
     </dependency>

-p.
 The artifacts can be found in the MetaBroadcast public repository, add it to your project using the following snippet:

     <repositories>
       <repository>